pkoraca/chef-graylog2/README.md

 # chef-graylog2 cookbook

-Graylog2 cookbook installs [_Graylog2_](http://www.graylog2.org) centralized logging system.
-Current supported setup is all-in-one (Mongo, Elasticsearch, Graylog2 Server and Graylog2 Web Interface on 1 node).
+Graylog cookbook installs [_Graylog_](http://www.graylog2.org) centralized logging system.
+Supports all-in-one and distributed deployment.

+If you are looking for official Graylog cookbook you can find it [_here](https://github.com/Graylog2/graylog2-cookbook).

 ## Supported Platforms